inetprocess/sugarcrm-apiwrapper/README.md

 ## Dropdown
-Retrieves the values of a dropdown
+Retrieves the keys / values of a dropdown, in the current user (the one defined in setUserName) language.

 Parameters:
 * `$module` : Module Name such as _Contacts_